The 'imAge' Festival

 PROGRAMMER & CO-CURATOR

-With 1,207 entries form 32 different countries, the imAge photography competition was a huge success.
+With thousands of entries from 32 different countries, the imAge photography competition was a huge success.
 Special guests included the Consul General of Italy, Dr Massimiliano Mazzanti, the Mayor of Merton, C.llr David Chung, Mayor of Wandsworth, C.llr Nicola Nardelli, Mayor of Camden, C.llr Larraine Revah, Mayor of Islington, C.llr Richard Greening, the President of King’s College, Prof. Edward Byrne, the Policy and Campaigns Manager of AGE UK and Gordon Deuchars.

-On the judging selection panel with me were:
+The judges on the selection panel with me were distinguished guests:

 Anne Williams, Director of Photography, London College of Communication